 Seiji Ozawa was music director of the Boston Symphony Orchestra from 1973 until 2002.
-His 29-year tenure was the longest in the history of American orchestras, eclipsing the 25-year tenure of legendary BSO music director Serge Koussevitzky.
+His 29-year tenure was the longest in the history of the orchestra, eclipsing the 25-year tenure of legendary BSO music director Serge Koussevitzky.
 Born 1935 in Shenyang, China.
 Seiji Ozawa studied piano from a young age, and after graduating from Seijo Junior High School, he went on to study conducting under Hideo Saito at the Toho School of Music.
 In 1959, he won first prize at the International Competition of Orchestra Conductors held in Besançon, France, and was invited the next summer to Tanglewood by Charles Munch, who was a judge at the competition and music director of the Boston Symphony Orchestra at the time.
 He proceeded to study under Karajan and Bernstein and went on to serve as assistant conductor of the New York Philharmonic, music director of the Chicago Symphony Orchestra’s Ravinia Festival, music director of the Toronto Symphony Orchestra, and music director of the San Francisco Symphony before accepting the BSO post.

 As music director of BSO, he built the orchestra’s reputation nationally as well as internationally, with successful concerts in Europe in 1976 and Japan in March 1978.
 In March 1981, BSO toured 14 cities in America to commemorate its centennial and then executed a worldwide tour in fall of the same year, with stops in Japan, France, Germany, Austria, and the United Kingdom.
 It went on to perform in Europe in 1984, 1988, and 1991, and Japan in 1986 and 1989, all to great acclaim.
 He was named the orchestra’s Music Director Laureate in 2002.